Dmitry Nikolaev - stock.adobe.co

-Nalbantova said it would contain information on all the steps necessary to conduct an adversarial audit, what methods to use (as well as how and when), details on the strengths and limitations of the adversarial auditing approach.
-This would all done with the idea being to help mainstream the practice while maintaining high levels of rigour and transparency throughout the process.
+Nalbantova said it would contain information on all the steps necessary to conduct an adversarial audit, what methods to use (as well as how and when), and details on the strengths and limitations of the adversarial auditing approach.
+This would all be done to help mainstream the practice while maintaining high levels of rigour and transparency throughout the process.

-“With this guide, what we’re trying to do is empower social science researchers, journalists, civil society organisations data scientists, users, members of affected communities especially, to become auditors,” she said.
-“We think that it doesn’t matter who is actually doing the audit as much as the methodology they follow.”
+“With this guide, what we’re trying to do is empower social science researchers, journalists, civil society organisations, data scientists, users, and members of affected communities especially, to become auditors,” she said.
+“We think it doesn’t matter who is doing the audit as much as the methodology they follow.”